-Note for paper setter: The Question paper shall comprise of 10 questions.
-Two questions will be set from each unit.
-The student has to attempt five questions at least one from each unit.
+Note for Paper Setter: The question paper shall comprise of 10 questions.
+Two questions will be set from each Unit.
+The student has to attempt five questions at least one from each Unit.

-Mr. S. N. Mughal (Head E.E.)
-Mr. Tasaduq Hussain (A.P., EE) Mr. Ahmed Riyaz (A.P., EE)
+Dr. S. N. Mughal (Head E.E.)
+Mr. Tasaduq Hussain (A.P., EE) Dr. Ahmed Riyaz (A.P., EE)

-Course Title: Analog Electronics Course Code: PCC-EE-304 Duration of Exam: 3 Hours
+Course Title: Digital Electronics Lab Course Code: PCC-EE-331 Duration of Exam: 3 Hours